iszczesniak/gde/README.md

 [![Build Status](https://travis-ci.org/iszczesniak/gde.svg?branch=master)](https://travis-ci.org/iszczesniak/gde)

+# The GDE software

-This is an example for the Generic Dijkstra algorithm, which was proposed in:
+This is a minimal example for the Generic Dijkstra algorithm, which was proposed in:

 Ireneusz Szcześniak, Andrzej Jajszczyk, Bożena Woźna-Szcześniak, "Generic Dijkstra for Optical Networks", Journal of Optical